2 February 2026

 There are a few other things you can do to get higher conversion rates (alongside writing good copy and having high-quality images on your product detail page).

-Click-Through Rate (CTR) and Conversion Rate (CVR) are two of the most critical factors influencing your product’s ranking on Amazon.
+Click-Through Rate (CTR) and Conversion Rate (CVR) are two of the most critical factors influencing your product’s search ranking on Amazon.

 Video, for one, is a great tool to get more conversions.
 Video content works essentially the same way images do, giving customers a better look at the product, and how to use it.